Involving youth in the Habitat Mission…

 Volunteer Opportunities for Youth Women Build Helper (any age): This is a great project for a Scout Troop or Youth Group to provide food and beverages on Women Build Days.
 Volunteers are asked to provide either goodies for breakfast, a full lunch, or just dessert for a Women Build workday.
 Youth and their leaders make the fod or get donations from businesses and deliver to the work site on special Women Build Saturdays.
 To get involved, contact our Women Build Coordinator, Linda Bradway.

 Provide refreshments for a Site or Home Dedication Ceremony, special community celebrations for the dedication of a construction site and completed home.
-To get involved, contact email@example.com
+To get involved, contact Rebecca Maier at email@example.com